TomasVotruba/unused-public/README.md

 ## Install

-@todo use on PHP 7.1

 ```bash
 composer require tomasvotruba/unused-public --dev
 ```

+The package is available on PHP 7.2-8.1 versions in tagged releases.

 <br>